 You must get a temporary parking permit and/or permanent student permit before you park on the university grounds.
 Without the permit, you will be clamped, and the release fee is €80.00.
 The clamping company makes no exceptions.
-A Park and Ride facility is available from Dangan car park you will be clamped, and the release fee is €80.00.
+A Park and Ride facility is available from Dangan car park80.00.
 The clamping company makes no exceptions.
 A Park and Ride facility is available from Dangan car park

-You will find all details on parking at the University at this link http://www.universityofgalway.ie/buildings/parking.html
+You will find all details on parking at the University